masolimano/maneage/README-hacking.md

       [reproducible-paper-output](https://gitlab.com/makhlaghi/reproducible-paper-output)
       repository.

+   - *Full Git history in one file*: When you are publishing your project (for example to Zenodo for long term preservation), it is more convenient to have the whole project's Git history into one file to save with your datasets.
+Afterall, you can't be sure that your current Git server (for example Gitlab, Github, or Bitbucket) will be active for ever.
+You can't rely on them for archival purposes.
+Fortunately keeping your whole history in one file is easy with Git using the following commands.
+To learn more about it, run `git help bundle`.

+     - "bundle" your project's history into one file:

+        ```shell
+        $ git bundle create my-project-git.bundle --all
+        ```

+      - You now have one file with the whole history that you can easily upload anywhere.
+Later, if you need to unbundle it, you can use the following command.

+        ```shell
+        $ git clone my-project-git.bundle
+        ```

  - **Inspecting software building status**: When you run `./project configure`, several programs and libraries start to get configured and build (in many cases, simultaneously).
 To understand the building